What’s available in the public record regarding Cayman Islands company information is quite different than what you would find in the United States.

 Cayman Islands Certificate of Good Standing and Certified Copies of Charter Documents

 Charter documents and Certificates of Good Standing are in the public record in the U.S. and issued to any requestor by a government official, usually a Secretary of State office.
 But in the Cayman Islands, these documents are not strictly public record.
 Rather, they are obtained through the entity’s registered agent.
-For a third party to access these documents, the target entity must give permission to its registered agent to release the documents.
+For third-party document retrieval, the target entity must give permission to its registered agent to release the documents.
 The registered agent then provides the requested documents to the third party.

 Members of the public in the Cayman Islands can now view the names of current directors of companies incorporated there, following the coming into effect of the Companies (Amendment) Law 2019 and Limited Liability Companies (Amendment) Law 2019 on 1 October.